-About 14% of people with diabetes have generalized anxiety disorder.
+About 1 in 7 people with diabetes have generalized anxiety disorder

 - Muscle tension

 - Restlessness or irritability

 1 in 3 people with diabetes are affected by symptoms of depression

 Depression can affect both mental and physical health, making it harder for people with

 diabetes to take care of themselves and their blood sugar levels.